morgil/publinx/README.md

 # Installation
 publinx is a uWSGI "app".

-For the installation of uWSGI and Python 3, consult a guide you trust.
+For the installation of uWSGI and Python 3 (at least 3.4), consult a guide you trust.

 Additionally, install the Python module python-dateutil.